marcduiker/azure-functions-university/lessons/cosmosdb.md

 ```

 The previous code sets the services container including the CosmosClientBuilder object, also reads the configuration from the local.settings.json file.
 We are not binding the settings configuration to any custom type, but that is also something that can be done in the `Configure` method.
 Notice the usage of the `WithConnectionModeDirect` for the `CosmosClientBuilder`.
-This connection mode is the recommended for better performance.
+This connection mode is the recommended one for better performance.
 More about connection mode at the [official docs.](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-sdk-connection-modes)
+Last, the `assembly` decoration to the file is required when using the `StartUp` class.

 7.2 Add a new Azure Function manually with Http trigger.